UKHomeOffice/engineering-guidance-and-standards/docs/patterns/write-clear-documentation.md

 "_If you don't know what the user needs are, you won't build (or write) the right thing_"

 The key to successful documentation is that it meets the needs of the audience in a way that they understand.
-Taking a user-centred approach to how you design and write your documentation is a great way to make it successful.
-Engineers are often users too, identify all the potential readers of your documentation when assessing their needs.
+Taking a user-centred approach to how you design and write your documentation is a great way to make it effective.
+Engineers are often users too, identify all of the potential readers of your documentation when assessing user needs.

 #### How to do this